The component template is the core part of the .gen

 property converts a component into a property of its parent component, which comes from a way to build slots in Makepad

-Currently only involved in button
+Currently involved in button

-and view
+, view

 components